7 Submissions

 Includes a readme with a bunch of (hopefully) useful information, but you should be aware of a few caveats before downloading or using these:

-These will only work with Aleph One, not the classic Marathon app.
+These will only work with Aleph One, not the vanilla Marathon app.

 These will only work with the classic Marathon files, not M1A1.

-If, for some reason, you are still using an Aleph One version prior to 1.3: (a) you really should upgrade to the latest version; (b) if you don’t, you will need to quit and reopen Aleph One after selecting these in your preferences.
+If, for some reason, you are still using an Aleph One version prior to 1.3: (a) you really should upgrade to the latest version; (b) if you don’t, you’ll need to quit and reopen Aleph One after selecting these in your preferences.

 These are half as loud as the original sounds.
 You may wish to adjust your music volume.